papaemmelab/Gao_NC_CH/facets-ch/README.md

 # FACETS-CH

-Unmatched facets for Clonal Hematopoiesis (CH) calling, based on [facets].

-Facets, it's an Algorithm to implement Fraction and Allele specific Copy number Estimate from Tumor/normal Sequencing.
+Clonal hematopoiesis (CH) calling in targeted sequencing data.

+In the preprocessing step, FACETS-CH leverages a large panel of normal (PON) to reduce noise.
+It then iteratively computes sample-specific noise profiles and uses a bivariate Wald test to identify aberrant segments.

+Some of the preprocessing and segmentation steps are based on [FACETS] (Shen et al, NAR 2016).

 ## Install

-Make sure you install first [facets], and its dependencies.
+Make sure you install first [FACETS], and its dependencies.
 You can install the current version (along with the vignette) using the command:

 ```R
 devtools::install_github("mskcc/facets", build_vignettes = TRUE)